DOI-ONRR/doi-extractives-data/_case-studies/marquette.md

 <h3><a name="reven" class="case_studies_content-heading js-cs_section">Revenue</a></h3>

-The State of Michigan assesses mining operations under the same state and local taxes as other commercial ventures in the state (e.g., sales, use, and property taxes).
+The State of Michigan assesses mining operations under the same state and local taxes as other commercial ventures in the state (for example, sales, use, and property taxes).
 However, the state does collect a specific tax on low-grade iron ore at a rate of 1.1% of the value per gross ton produced.[^9] In 2013, Marquette County collected $3,049,250 from that tax, comprising 12.8% of the total $23,834,433 General Fund operating budget for that year.[^10] The low-grade iron ore tax revenue constituted an increase of $767,000 from 2012.[^11] These funds supported public services, such as law enforcement, health care, childcare, aging services, and the county’s international airport.[^12]

 <h3><a name="costs" class="case_studies_content-heading js-cs_section">Costs</a></h3>

-No public sources delineating specific fiscal costs of iron-ore mining in Marquette County were found.
+Public sources specifying the fiscal costs of iron-ore mining in Marquette County were not found.

 <h3><a name="data" class="case_studies_content-heading js-cs_section">Data availability</a></h3>

+The table below highlights the data sources used to compile this narrative, as well as any gaps in publicly available data.

 <table>
   <thead>